blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/Responder/Responder.md

 ## Step 2: Hash Cracking
 Now, let's crack some hashes!

-Back in your Linux system kill your Responder session by pressing ctrl+c.
+Back in your Linux system kill your Responder session by pressing `ctrl+c`.

 Then, type the following: